elais/agents-blackjack/README.md

 1. To submit your assignment, just make sure that you have pushed all of your changes to `git.cis.uab.edu`.

-2. We will inspect the date of your last push to your `git.cis.uab.edu` repository.
+2. I will inspect the date of your last push to your `git.cis.uab.edu` repository.
 If it is after the deadline, your submission will be marked as late.
 So please **do not push changes to `git.cis.uab.edu` after the assignment deadline** unless you intend to submit a late assignment.